 Type 2 diabetes is most likely to affect kids who are:

 - American Indian, African American, Asian, or Hispanic/Latino

 - Have a problem called insulin resistance

 The single biggest cause of type 2 diabetes in children is extra weight.
-In the U.S., nearly 1 out of every 3 children is overweight.
-Once a child gets too heavy, she’s twice as likely to get diabetes.
+In the U.S., nearly 1 out of every 3 children are overweight.
+Once a child gets too heavy, they're twice as likely to get diabetes.

 One or more of these things may contribute to extra weight or obesity:

 - Family members (alive or dead) who've been overweight

 - Rarely, a hormone problem or other medical condition

 As with adults, type 2 diabetes is more likely to affect children who carry extra weight around the middle.

 What Are the Symptoms?